-Elizabeth’s many commissions have included works for orchestra, chamber ensembles, solo instruments and voice, but she is best known for her choral pieces, which have been performed by thousands of choruses worldwide.
-A recent McKnight Composition Fellow, she has also received grants, awards and fellowships from the Jerome Foundation, New Music USA, Minnesota State Arts Board, New York Council on the Arts, Wisconsin Arts Board, National Orchestral Association, International League of Women Composers, American Composers Forum.
+While Elizabeth’s many commissions have included works for orchestras, chamber ensembles, and solo voices, she is best known for her choral pieces, which have been performed by thousands of choruses worldwide.
+She has received grants, awards and fellowships from the McKnight Foundation, Jerome Foundation, New Music USA, Minnesota State Arts Board, New York Council on the Arts, Wisconsin Arts Board, National Orchestral Association, International League of Women Composers and American Composers Forum.

+I spent my early years in the Carolinas, where my mom taught me to play the piano and my dad taught me the beauty of a well-told story.
 I spent my teens in Appalachian Ohio, where I played Bach, Chopin, Prokofiev, Debussy, Billy Joel, the Beatles, and anything I could pick out by ear.
 Because I didn’t know that some musical styles were thought to be too simplistic, dissonant, sentimental or passé, I unabashedly loved them all.
 I wrote many songs during that time, some of which were not too bad.

 I never intended to write so much choral music.
 I got into it innocently enough, thinking that I could write a choral piece every so often and quit whenever I wanted to.
 Little did I know that the power and possibility of synchronized singing would seduce me so thoroughly, but it did and I’m sure I’m better for it.